BrandonDu/486_Final_Project/README.md

 ## Acknowledgments
 Much of this code was refactored from SPFlow, which can be found at https://github.com/SPFlow/SPFlow.
-Unfortunately, the code from the provided link has bugs and errors that we had to fix, but most of the ideas for the SPN are inspired from there.
+Unfortunately, the code from the provided link has bugs and errors that we had to fix, but most of the ideas for the implementation of the SPN are inspired from there.